-The following pages include links to the most recent stock assessments and assessment results completed in 2022, including descriptions provided in the <a href="https://www.wcpfc.sci.nlm.new.gov/wcp
+The following pages include links to the most recent stock assessments and assessment results completed in 2022, including descriptions provided in the WCPFC SC18 Summary Report.
+For more information on stock assessments and assessment results completed prior to 2021, please see the past pelagic annual SAFE reports.